 These customizable reports give stakeholders a snapshot of your development team’s progress, with just a few clicks.

-Together, Jira and Confluence obviously offer one powerful, seamlessly integrated solution for your next software project.
-Together, they can help your development teams work faster, communicate more effectively, and keep documentation organized and easily accessible.
+Together, Jira and Confluence offer one powerful, seamlessly integrated solution for your next software project.
+Together, they can help your development teams work faster, communicate more effectively, and keep documentation organized and easily accessible – with minimal effort.